AceCentre/RelayKeys/docs/getting-started/troubleshooting.md

 Try and go through these steps:
 1. **Is your relaykeys stick properly attached?** Make sure the blue light is showing.
 If not you may have a loose connection somewhere
 2. **Is it paired and connected?** - you will know this if the blue light is steady (_not_ flashing) on the relaykeys stick
 3. **check your COM port**.
 Lastly it may be that the software cannot find the RelayKeys stick in its list of COM ports.
 [Read this guide](/cli/relaykeys-cfg.html#dev-defining-your-port-of-the-relaykeys-hardware) to manually configure and **fix** your COM port.
+4. **Check your casing and spacing**.
+If you are using the command line applications be careful - the application is case sensitive. it should be *type:* and not *Type:* for example

 ### So I send LSHIFT,2 and I was expecting " but I get a @ - What gives?